alexjercan/codehint/README.md

   since the prompt adds a `// Fixme` comment on the line that the user is on and then it adds the `Q:  Propose a hint that can help me fix the bug` question and `A:` part at the end of the file to make up the prompt.
-* Since I had some trouple installing the lua modules I kinda wish to not depend on them and maybe be able to not use them, but in the meanwhile:
+* Since I had some trouble installing the lua modules I kinda wish to not depend on them and maybe be able to not use them, but in the meanwhile:
     - I needed to install `libcurl4-gnutls-dev` for the lua-curl module to have the lib for curl